realranjan/aiengineerpack/PUBLIC_BOT_SETUP.md

 ## Advanced Features

+### Command Processing Frequency
+The bot now uses two GitHub Actions workflows:
+1. **Main volume check workflow** - Runs twice daily (8:00 AM and 8:00 PM UTC)
+2. **Command processing workflow** - Runs hourly to respond to user commands more quickly

+This means users should get responses to their commands within an hour at most, rather than having to wait for the main check to run.

 ### User Feedback
 The bot now includes a feedback system:
 - Users can send feedback using the `/feedback` command followed by their message